Robert D. Stevens, Ph.D., P.E., AICP, Pres. 15. ASCE

 “I’ve had a great career that has been both fulfilling and meaningful.
 Civil engineers do more than any other profession to keep people safe and healthy by providing clean drinking water, proper waste disposal and treatment, and safe transportation systems.
 We prevent problems while other professions treat problems after people experience them.
 It is a wonderful people-serving profession.”

 Bob is a member of the ASCE Foundation Founder Society and Pacesetter Circle and recently made a generous donation to support the Foundation Sustainable Development Initiatives Fund to support ASCE programs focused on sustainability, resilience, and infrastructure.
-Bob serves as the Chair of the Sustainability Supporters Campaign Committee and hopes that he is setting an example for others to follow and will also support the Sustainable Development Initiatives Fund.
+Bob serves as the Chair of the Sustainability Supporters Campaign Committee and hopes that he is setting an example for others to follow and will also support ASCE Sustainable Development Initiatives.

 “ASCE sustainability programs provide critical guidance and resources for engineers to develop and refine the knowledge and skills needed to build the sustainable and resilient infrastructure of the future.
-Charitable contributions to the ASCE Foundation’s Sustainable Development Initiative Fund help make these programs possible.
-I believe so strongly in the value of the SDIF that I’ve made a personal contribution to support it.”
+Charitable contributions to the ASCE Foundation’s Sustainable Development Initiative help make these programs possible.
+I believe so strongly in the value of the [these programs] that I’ve made a personal contribution to support it.”

-Or send your check, with “SDIF” in the memo line, to the ASCE Foundation at:
+Or send your check, with “Sustainability and Infrastructure” in the memo line, to the ASCE Foundation at:

 1801 Alexander Bell Drive